Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 Consider a healthcare provider using service accounts.
 Access authorization ensures these accounts can only access patient data relevant to their specific function.
 For instance, a billing service account should not have access to medical records.

 Lifecycle management includes continuous monitoring of NHI activity.
 This helps identify suspicious behavior or unauthorized access attempts.
-Regularly rotating credentials reduces the risk of compromise.
-Promptly disable or delete NHIs when they are no longer needed, or if you suspect a compromise.
+Regularly rotating credentials reduces the risk of compromise, as it reduces the window of opportunity for attackers if credentials are leaked.
+Promptly disable or delete NHIs when they are no longer needed, or if you suspect a compromise, as this prevents unauthorized access from dormant or compromised identities.

 Many organizations need automated provisioning and de-provisioning as the most important capability of an NHI tool.
 A manufacturing company can integrate its NHI management with its HR system.
 This automatically revokes access for automated accounts associated with terminated employees.